JorelAli/CommandAPI/README.md

 This is the current roadmap for the CommandAPI (as of 16th May 2021):

-- **Intermediate update:** Server owner web tools

-  The CommandAPI's documentation for server owners is "alright" at best.
-A number of tools would be useful for server owners.
-This isn't an update in itself, but it's a small ongoing side-project which I think will be worth it in the long term.
-In particular, I aim to implement:

-  - A quick way to check the validity of YAML config files (this can be extended to include the CommandAPI's argument syntax and provide full validation on that as well)

-  - A quick way to upload a `.jar` file and allow the website to output the name of the plugin and a list of commands that it registers.

 - **CommandAPI 6.0.0:** Java 16 and Minecraft 1.17 support

   Minecraft 1.17 is due to be released sometime "mid-summer".
 According to [Minecraft Snapshot 21w19a](https://www.minecraft.net/da-dk/article/minecraft-snapshot-21w19a), Minecraft will use Java 16.
 As such, the CommandAPI will be built using Java 16 and will no longer run on servers running Java 15 or below.
 This is simply to prevent the CommandAPI from using legacy software as deemed by Minecraft.